Prescription Errors Can Happen In Nursing Homes

 To begin exploring your legal options, contact our nursing home negligence attorneys by completing the Free Case Evaluation form.

-Causes Of Nursing Home Prescription Errors
+Know The Causes Of Nursing Home Prescription Errors

 Many nursing homes and residential care facilities, unfortunately, fail in their responsibility to provide accurate medication to residents due to inadequate supervision of employees, poor hiring and training practices and many other reasons, including the following: